asman1337/sura/.docs/implementation-roadmap.md

   - Create ER diagrams for all relationships
   - Define multi-tenant approach with schema isolation
   - Document all entity attributes and relationships
+  - Design many-to-many relationships for officers in units and departments
 - **Task 1.2**: Set up development environment
   - Configure NestJS backend with TypeORM
   - Set up React frontend with Vite